-Pain.
-We all feel it, be in a physical pain in our shoulders, arms, legs, ankles, all of these, or in muscles, or joints… We might try everything to get rid of it; from a warm bath, rest, sleep. medications, be they over the counter or prescription ones, but sometimes nothing helps.
+We all feel it, be it a physical pain in our shoulders, arms, legs, ankles, all of these, or in muscles, or joints… We might try everything to get rid of it; from a warm bath, rest, sleep. medications, be they over the counter or prescription ones, but sometimes nothing helps.
 Even if we take things to block the feelings of pain it may still persist… over days, weeks, perhaps months, or even years in some cases.There is of course emotional and physcological pain too.
 I’ve taken anti-depressants for years now.

 Unfortunately, it is this latter category in which I find myself for the past 3 years or longer, having endured chronic lower back pain since my teens.
 It all started with a back problem stemming from how heavy my schoolbag was.
 Said bag was once weighed by the head of support for students with extra learning needs or a disability.
 I think it weighed about 3 stone… At the time, being relatively slim it would have been about a third of my body weight.

-Never did I imagine that so m e sixteen years later that same pain would persist.
+Never did I imagine that some sixteen years later that same pain would persist.
 I was always susceptible to musculoskeletal pain anyway due to my cerebral palsy (CP).
 Cerebral Palsy is the medical term for a number of disorders and means ‘brain paralysis’, affecting each person very differently.
 I’d always just assumed that because my walking was wonky, I might end up with damage to my body, especially since my diagnosis was that CP affect both legs from my hips to the tips of my feet.
 A physio said the pain is likely down to doing everyday things differently just to get by, and it was bound to tell on my body.
 (MRI Scans last year failed to pinpoint specific causes).
 I digress, back to the story…

 Determined to achieve as much as possible despite my CP, (and many more problems besides) since school I’ve achieved two Arts degrees, one a Bachelor, the other a Masters, and passed a couple of further education exams in Counselling Skills, as well as doing a couple of guest lectures in what it was like to grow up being labelled as ‘Special Needs’, despite unexpectedly progressing through high school to University and beyond.